rich-context-competition/rich-context-book-2019/combined_chapters/chap09.md

 sections-extraction framework for dataset detection and research fields and methods identification.

-Apart from content and metadata extraction, keyphrase or topic extraction from scientific articles has been another emerging research problem in the domain of information retrieval from scientific articles.
+Apart from content and metadata extraction, key-phrase or topic extraction from scientific articles has been another emerging research problem in the domain of information retrieval from scientific articles.
-Gupta et al. [@gupta2011analyzing] devised a method, based on applying semantic extraction patterns to the dependency trees of sentences in an article’s abstract, for characterizing a research work in terms of its focus, application domain and techniques used.
-Mahata et al. [@mahata2018key2vec] proposed an approach to process text documents for training phrase embeddings in order to thematically represent scientific articles and for ranking the extracted keyphrases.
-Jansen et al. [@jansen2016extracting] extracted core claims from scientific articles by first detecting keywords and keyphrases using rule-based, statistical, machine learning and domain-specific approaches and then applying document summarization techniques.
+Jansen et al. [@jansen2016extracting] extracted core claims from scientific articles by first detecting keywords and key-phrases using rule-based, statistical, machine learning and domain-specific approaches and then applying document summarization techniques.
+For characterizing a research work in terms of its focus, application domain and techniques used, Gupta et al. [@gupta2011analyzing] proposed applying semantic extraction patterns to the dependency trees of sentences in an article’s abstract.
+On the other hand, to thematically represent scientific articles and for ranking the extracted key-phrases, Mahata et al. [@mahata2018key2vec] devised an approach for processing text documents to train phrase embeddings.

-The problem of dataset detection and methods and fields identification is not only somewhat different from the ones mentioned above, but also our approach for tackling it is radically disparate.
+The problem of dataset detection and methods and fields identification is not only different from the ones mentioned above, but also our approach for tackling it is radically disparate.
 The following sections describe our approach in detail.

 Project Architecture
 ====================